ModelTC/MQBench/docs/source/02_quickstart.rst

 ---------------------------------------------------------------------------------------------

-The function **enable_calibration** serves to enable observer for gathering statistical distribution data of weights or activations, and subsequently compute the quantization information.
+The function **enable_calibration** serves to enable observer for gathering statistical distribution data of weights or activations, and subsequently computes the quantization information.

-The function **enable_quantization** disable observer and enables quantize.
+The function **enable_quantization** disables observer and enables quantize.
 When a model performs forward inference, the model's weights and activations will be quantized.

 In the following code, we first use the function **enable_calibration** to enable observer,